ifknot/aes/README.md

 ### Performance
-At kokke's behest and just for fun...(TLDR ifknot faster than kokke) This is a direct comparision noting that there are a number of AES speed optimizations but kokke's objective was always to favour small memory footprint over performance.
+At kokke's behest and just for fun...(TLDR ifknot faster than kokke) This is a direct comparision noting that there are a number of AES speed optimizations but **kokke's objective was always to favour small memory footprint over performance**.

 _(Not least of which is to use AES-NI extensions to the x86 instruction set architecture for microprocessors from Intel and AMD proposed by Intel in March 2008.)_